laurent22/joplin/readme/faq_joplin_cloud.md

 - Improved sync performances.
 Compared to other sync options, Joplin Cloud, being developed specifically for Joplin, is faster and consumes less resources.

+- Forward emails to your own Joplin Inbox address to create notes that help you store and find all information that is important to you.

 Moreover, by getting a subscription you are supporting the development of the project as a whole, including the open source applications.
 Such support is needed in the long term to provide bug and security fixes, add new features, and provide support.

 ## Do you offer discounts?